 Bachelor of Science in Management, Arizona State University

 Chris Linn graduated Magna Cum Laude from Arizona State University with a Bachelor of Science degree in Management.
 She has a 13-year financial industry background with expertise in project management and customer relations.
 Prior to joining Feeding Matters, she held a Vice President position at one of the top 5 banks in the United States.

-Chris is passionate about conquering pediatric feeding struggles to nourish healthy futures.
+Chris is passionate about making a better world for children with pediatric feeding disorders.
 Born at just 25 weeks gestation, her daughter Emilie experienced severe feeding struggles and was fed through a feeding tube for the first 6 years of her life.
 In September of 2008, Chris became Feeding Matters’® first Executive Director, and is dedicating her career to helping other families who face similar struggles.
 She has spearheaded this effort by facilitating a national consortium of medical experts who are taking their place at the table to bring this issue to the forefront.
-By partnering with these medical experts, the one-of-a-kind Infant and Child Feeding Questionnaire© was developed and is paving the way for earlier identification for the nearly 1 million infants and children nationwide who struggle to eat.
+By partnering with these medical experts, the one-of-a-kind Infant and Child Feeding Questionnaire© was developed and is paving the way for earlier identification for the nearly 1 million infants and children nationwide who struggle with a pediatric feeding disorder.